Pseudo-Finsler spaces modeled on a pseudo-Minkowski space: Conclusions

 \section{Conclusions}

 We have shown that for pseudo-Finsler spaces modeled on a pseudo-Minkowski space several Finslerian quantities can be explicit calculated.
-We have found interesting expressions for the Berwald curvature, Douglas curvature, Landsberg tensor, mean Landsberg tensor, mean Berwald curvature, and Ricci scalar in terms of: (a) vertical quantities, which only depend on the geometry of the indicatrix, and (b) horizontal quantities, namely the commutation coefficients, which only depend on how the model Minkowski space is displaced all over the manifold.
+We have found interesting expressions for the Berwald curvature, Douglas curvature, Landsberg tensor, mean Landsberg tensor, mean Berwald curvature, and Ricci scalar in terms of: (a) vertical quantities, which only depend on the geometry of the indicatrix, and (b) base quantities, namely the commutation coefficients, which only depend on how the model Minkowski space is displaced all over the manifold.
 These different contributions can be separately investigated for specific metrics.
+As an illustration, we have applied the method to the Finslerian pp-wave recently found by Fuster and Pabst.
 We hope that our results could serve to bridge the gap between abstract Finsler geometry and its applications.